simonmd/orthanc-ruby/README.md

 You get the picture.

+All implemented resources (for now) can be found in [here](http://www.rubydoc.info/github/simonmd/orthanc-ruby/master/Orthanc/Client)

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.